 How Stem Cells can be used for Foot Care

-Podiatrists are looking into stem cell therapy as treatment for common conditions such as:
+Podiatrists are looking into stem cell therapy as a treatment for common conditions such as:

 - Plantar fasciitis.
 A condition where the heel of the foot becomes inflamed and causes severe pain.